Monday, December 23, 2024

 People's deputies, officials and the General Staff continue to discuss amendments to the scandalous bill on mobilization.
 Among the controversial norms is, in particular, the provision of the opportunity for prisoners and convicted persons to voluntarily join the ranks of the army.
 The idea is supported by the Ministry of Justice, where appropriate changes to the legislation have already been developed.
 But the Commander-in-Chief of the Armed Forces of Ukraine, Valery Zaluzhny, is categorically against it.

-What are the arguments for and against the mobilization of prisoners and how they can be useful for the army without leaving places of imprisonment, Svetlana Gudkova, a journalist for the Zaborona publication, looked into it together with experts.
+What are the arguments for and against the mobilization of prisoners and how they can be useful for the army without leaving places of deprivation of liberty, Svetlana Gudkova, a journalist for the Zaborona publication, looked together with experts.

 Law on conscription and military service